Composing $\alpha$-Gauss and logistic maps: Gradual and sudden transitions to chaos: Introduction

 Before proceeding, note that our proposal is to be distinguished from the composed Logistic-Gauss map~\cite{da2021logistic,de2025dynamical}.
 While their mathematical approach presents an interesting alternative formulation, it employs the Gaussian map $x_{t+1} = e^{-\alpha x_t^2} + \beta$ in conjunction with a logistic-like model, rather than utilizing a generalization of the Gauss continued fraction map~\cite{Beck2024} as in our present work.

-The manuscript is organized as follows: Section~\ref{sec:model} describes our unified model; Section~\ref{sec:analytical} presents analytical results concerning fixed points and stability; Section~\ref{sec:alpha1} examines the special case $\alpha = 1$; Section~\ref{sec:jump} analyze the jump to chaos and the edge of chaos; and Section~\ref{sec:final} offers concluding remarks.
+The manuscript is organized as follows: Section~\ref{sec:model} describes our unified model; Section~\ref{sec:general} presents general results; Section~\ref{sec:alpha0} focuses on the case with $\alpha=0$; Section~\ref{sec:alpha1} examines the special case $\alpha = 1$; Section~\ref{sec:jump} analyzes the jump to chaos and the edge of chaos; and Section~\ref{sec:final} offers concluding remarks.